redhat-developer/app-services-guides/mas-quarkus-kafka/README.md

 rhmas kafka list
 ```

-to see the status of the provisioned Kafka command.
+to check the status of the provisioned Kafka.

 At the moment we are missing the certificates, since this is not returned by the API.
 To retrieve them, we'll need `kubectl` and access to the staging environment.